7 Best Manual Espresso Machines in 2026: Tested & Tried

 4 – ROK Espresso GC

 If you’re looking for an affordable, no-frills manual espresso machine, the ROK Espresso GC is a solid pick.
+You can get one for around $229, so compared to other options mentioned here it’s affordable.

 Unlike spring-piston machines, this one relies entirely on manual pressure.
 This means you control the extraction process with its dual-arm lever system.